Croydon, Victoria: History

 From the mid-1880s Croydon started to develop and Mr James Hewish built his home and several other business ventures, including a general store, news agency, butchers shop and hotel, and planted various orchard trees.
 The Post Office opened on 1 December 1883 after the railway line was established.
 Nelson's Hill Post Office opened nearby in 1902 and was renamed Burnt Bridge in 1979.

 In 1908, Croydon Hall was built on Mt Dandenong Road.
 It is now home to EV's Entertainment Centre.

 In 1912 Croydon was proclaimed and gazetted as a town.

 In 1925 the Croydon section of the Lilydale railway line was electrified, with electrification arriving at Lilydale a month later.
 Croydon railway station was rebuilt in the 1980s.
 As part of its increasing passenger traffic the bus station/interchange was revamped in the early 2000s and is used by Ventura Bus Lines services.

 In the early 1920s a Monday market began.
 The market included live animals, chickens, birds and other small animals.
 It was a noted landmark and meeting place for locals from neighbouring suburbs until the site was redeveloped in the 1980s.
 It closed down in 2012.

 Originally Croydon was part of the Shire of Lillydale.
 In 1957 a request was submitted for Croydon to leave the Shire of Lillydale and become its own entity.
-The City of Croydon|Shire of Croydon was incorporated in May 1961 and was proclaimed a City in 1971.
+The City of Croydon was incorporated in May 1961 and was proclaimed a City in 1971.
 It was merged, along with the City of Ringwood, into the City of Maroondah in 1994.